Legal FAQs

 Where can I find Texas laws on abortion?

 In 1973, the U.S. Supreme Court issued a decision in Roe v.
-Wade, 410 U.S.113 (1973).
+Wade, 410 U.S. 113 (1973).
 The opinion stated that Texas laws criminalizing abortion were unconstitutional.
 However, the court’s decision left room for states to regulate abortions in certain ways.

-Since then, Texas has enacted many state laws regulating abortion.
-Many are found in the Woman’s Right to Know Act, Chapter 171 of the Texas Health & Safety Code.
+Many laws regulating abortion are found in the Woman’s Right to Know Act, Chapter 171 of the Texas Health & Safety Code.
 Those laws cover various topics, including:

 - who can perform an abortion